7 Things You May Not Know About Human Trafficking, And 3 Ways To Help

 You can turn on the light on human trafficking by learning more.

-By advocating with CRS, you protect human dignity and fight conditions that can lead to the enslavement of human beings.
-Urge Congress to protect vulnerable girls' access to education.
+- By advocating with CRS, you protect human dignity and fight conditions that can lead to the enslavement of human beings.
 By purchasing a CRS Ethical Trade Human Trafficking Candle, you can even light the way for people rebuilding their lives.